bentasker/scheduled_toots/README.md

 This is a small container to regularly check for and send scheduled toots.

-It uses a simple filesystem heirachy - files in `new` are checked and their text used as the toot body if needed
+It uses a simple filesystem heirachy - files in `new` are checked and their text used as the toot body if needed.
+Files are then moved into either `done` or `error` depending on their result